-(1) A credit in Lara Pudwell's 2007 paper on digit reversal credits this criminal with proving extensions of Alan Sutcliffe's discoveries.
+(1) A credit in Lara Pudwell's 2007 paper on digit reversal credits this man with proving extensions of Alan Sutcliffe's discoveries, though the footnote says this man is "better known for other work."
 This man became devoted to the writings of Jacques Ellul during a period in which he targeted David Gelernter and other researchers, prior to the publication of his manifesto, Industrial Society and Its Future.
 For the point, name this terrorist who mailed bombs to colleges before being apprehended in 1995.